-Successful grant applications must explicitly address one or more of the following aspects of environmental justice, especially for Black, Indigenous, People of Color, and/or low-income communities:
+Successful grant applications must explicitly address one or more of the following aspects of environmental justice, especially for Black, Indigenous, Latinx, Asian-American, or disabled people, women, and/or low-income communities:

 - 1. Fair distribution of environmental and environmental health benefits to, and removal of burdens from, over-polluted and underserved communities. - 2.
-Participation in environmental and environmental health decision making by people who are affected by these decisions, especially historically excluded people. - 3.
-Recognition of rights to equitable protection against environmental harms through law, policy, regulation, or enforcement, including the rights of future generations and of nature. - 4.
+Participation in environmental and environmental health decision making by people who are affected by these decisions, especially historically excluded people. - Recognition of rights to equitable protection against environmental harms through law, policy, regulation, or enforcement, including the rights of future generations and of nature. - 4.
 Transformation of relationships, such as repair and reconciliation of past harms, and/or to ensure a just transition to a healthy and equitable future.